droptica/droopler/modules/custom/d_commerce/README.md

 you'll have an additional type of product simply called "Product".
 Those product types will be displayed on the page `/shop` provided by the `d_commerce_products_list` module.

-## 3.1.0
+## Product and variation titles
-The way titles are displayed has been changed with the removal of the DrooplerProductVariation class, information on how to restore it can be found in [UPDATE.md](../../../../../UPDATE.md)
+The way titles are displayed has been changed with the removal of the `DrooplerProductVariation` class.
+Product and variation titles are not glued together anymore.
+Information on how to restore it can be found in [UPDATE.md](../../../../../UPDATE.md).